captainzero93/security_harden_linux/README.md

 - AppArmor profiles (ensure they're not overly restrictive for your use case)
 - Firewall rules (ensure they're not blocking necessary traffic)

-Remember, security is an ongoing process.
+Security is an ongoing process.
 Regularly review your system's security settings, keep your system updated, and stay informed about new security practices and vulnerabilities.

 ## Citation
 If you use these concepts or code in your research or projects, please cite it as follows: